nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Locating records by keyword: `rfind`

-Find records with a description that matches the keyword(s) specified in the records database.
-This command is only valid after using the rlist command to list out the records for a specified patient.
+> Finds all records that match the search constraint provided

-Format: `rfind [d/DATA] [r/DATA] [m/MEDICATION]`
+Format: `rfind [d/DATE] [r/DATA] [m/MEDICATION]`

-*
-* * The command can only be called when a patient's record list is displayed (after using `rlist PATIENT_INDEX`).
+* The command can only be called when a patient's record list is displayed (after using `rlist PATIENT_INDEX`).
 * The search is case-insensitive. e.g `h1n1` will match `H1N1`
 * The order of the keywords does not matter. e.g. `r/Has SARS` will match `SARS Has` stored in record data
 * Only full words will be matched e.g. `Covid` will not match `Covid-19`.
 * The order that the fields are specified does not matter. eg. `r/SARS m/Panadol` is equivalent to `m/Panadol r/SARS`
-* Records with fields matching at least one keyword will be returned (i.e. OR search **within** the specified prefix).
+* PREFIXES specify the field of a record that the keywords will be matched to.
+  * If the specified field of a record contains at least one matching keyword, the record is returned.
-  * e.g. `r/Hello World` will return records with data of `Hello Hello`, `World World`.
+  * e.g. `m/Paracetamol Benzonatate` will return records with medications of `Benzonatate Benzonatate`, `Paracetamol Paracetamol`.
-* Records with that matches at least one keyword from each field specified will be returned (i.e. AND search **between** all specified prefixes)
+* Specifying more PREFIXES increases the constraint of the search.
+  * If all fields of a record that is specified by the PREFIX contains at least one matching keyword each, the record is returned.
-  * eg. `r/Hello` `m/cold`will return only records that match both `Hello` in record data and `cold` in record medication.
+  * e.g. `r/Covid-19 m/cold` will only return records that contains both `Covid-19` in record data and `cold` in record medication.

 Examples:
-* `rfind r/hello` returns a record with `hello` and `Hello World` stored in its record data field.
+* `rfind r/Covid-19` returns a record with `Covid-19` and `Contracted covid-19` stored in its record data field.
-* `rfind r/cold d/10-2022` returns a record that matches both `cold` in record data field, and has a date within Oct 2022.
+* `rfind r/cold d/10-2022` returns a record that matches both `cold` in the record data field, and has a date within Oct 2022.

 ### Clearing all patient records : `rclear`